JanHerca/urantiapedia/output/wikijs/en/article/606/A_Vision_For_The_Future.md

 _The URANTIA Book_ has made little obvious headway in the churches over the past forty years.
 If its teachings are being incorporated into present day Christian teaching, it is being done without reference to the book itself.
 It is not consistent with the teachings of _The URANTIA Book_ that its revelators would demand credit for such incorporation.
 If that is the most effective way of fulfilling one of the aspirations mentioned among its teachings, then so be it:

 > “_The time is ripe to witness the figurative resurrection of the human Jesus from his burial tomb amidst the theological and religious dogmas of nineteen centuries.
 Jesus of Nazareth must no longer be sacrificed to even the splendid concept of the glorified Christ.
-What a transcendent service if, through this revelation, the Son of Man should be recovered from the tomb of traditional theology and be presented as the living Jesus to the church that bears his name, and to all other religions!_” ([UB 196:1.2](/en/The_Urantia_Book/196#p1_2))
+What a transcendent service if, through this revelation, the Son of Man should be recovered from the tomb of traditional theology and be presented as the living Jesus to the church that bears his name, and to all other religions!_” (<a id="a62_501"></a>[UB 196:1.2](/en/The_Urantia_Book/196#p1_2))

 How can URANTIA Book readers hasten the process?
 It should already be apparent that the clergy, even those who know of its existence, are not going to announce the 5th Epochal Revelation from the rooftops.
 Considered reflection may lead to the conclusion that not even the Pope himself could do this without splitting the church asunder.
 The same careful reflection may also indicate that a better course of action would be slow evolution rather than destructive revolution.
 So how do we get the primary teachings of the gospel of the kingdom at the forefront of the main body of church dogma?
 First let's consider what these teachings may be.